isaac-sim/IsaacLab/docs/source/setup/installation.rst

       -o, --docker         Run the docker container helper script (docker/container.sh).
       -v, --vscode         Generate the VSCode settings file from template.
       -d, --docs           Build the documentation from source using sphinx.
-      -c, --conda [NAME]   Create the conda environment for Orbit.
-Default name is 'orbit'.
+      -c, --conda [NAME]   Create the conda environment for Isaac Lab.
+Default name is 'isaaclab'.

 Setting up the environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~